Col-R/finbear/README.md

 This repo will evolve fast.
 Want to follow along or contribute?
 Drop a ⭐️, fork it, or just check back for major updates.

-Finbear is here to make finance *bearable* — and fullstack dev *credible*.
+Finbear is here to make finance *bearable*